≈ 1 hour and 30 minutes · With intermission

 Don was the dear husband of Linda Renshaw, and proud father of two sons, Adam and Aaron.

-Ottawa-born trumpet player Steven van Gulik became a member of the National Arts Centre Orchestra in 2009.
-He began playing the cornet at the age of eight studying with his uncle Kenneth Moore and performing with the local Salvation Army church band.
+Ottawa-born trumpet player Steven van Gulik joined the National Arts Centre Orchestra in 2009.
+He began playing the cornet at age eight, studying with his uncle Kenneth Moore and performing with the local Salvation Army church band.

-Having won the National Arts Centre Orchestra Bursary in 1993 and competing successfully at many regional, provincial and national music festivals, Steven decided to pursue studies at the Interlochen Arts Academy and then at McGill University with former NAC Orchestra principal trumpet Douglas Sturdevant and Montreal Symphony principal trumpet Paul Merkelo.
-An active chamber musician, he has performed in every season of the Ottawa Chamber Music Festival and can be heard regularly performing with Capital BrassWorks, an Ottawa-based brass ensemble.
-Steven can also be heard performing on CBC Radio as recital soloist, chamber musician and on stage with various orchestras across Canada.
+Having won the National Arts Centre Orchestra Bursary in 1993 and competing successfully at many regional, provincial and national music festivals, Steven decided to pursue studies at the Interlochen Arts Academy and then at McGill University with former NAC Orchestra principal trumpet Douglas Sturdevant and Montreal Symphony Orchestra principal trumpet Paul Merkelo.
+An active chamber musician, he has performed in every season of Ottawa Chamberfest and can be heard regularly performing with Capital BrassWorks, an Ottawa-based brass ensemble.
+Steven can also be heard performing on CBC Radio as a recital soloist and chamber musician and on stage with various orchestras across Canada.

-Steven held the position of principal trumpet of the Ottawa Symphony Orchestra, and has performed as a soloist with the Thunder Bay Symphony, the Ottawa Symphony Orchestra and the National Arts Centre Orchestra.
+Steven was the principal trumpet of the Ottawa Symphony Orchestra and has performed as a soloist with the Thunder Bay Symphony, the Ottawa Symphony Orchestra and the National Arts Centre Orchestra.

-Steven served as a member of the Montreal Symphony Orchestra from 2000-2007 and performed on international tours and recordings before moving west to become a member of the Winnipeg Symphony Orchestra from 2007 to 2009.
-He has now returned to his hometown of Ottawa with his wife Lianne and their daughter Maria.
+Steven was a member of the Montreal Symphony Orchestra from 2000 to 2007 and performed on international tours and recordings before moving west to become a member of the Winnipeg Symphony Orchestra from 2007 to 2009.
+He has returned to his hometown of Ottawa with his wife, Lianne, and their daughter, Maria.

-A much sought-after chamber musician, Lawrence has performed with Andrew Dawes, Lynn Harrell, Joseph Kalichstein, Anton Kuerti, Malcolm Lowe, Menahem Pressler, Pascal Rogé, David Schifrin, Joseph Silverstein, and Pinchas Zukerman.
-He regularly performs at home and on tour with the National Arts Centre Wind Quintet, a highly acclaimed ensemble that has recorded for the Naxos label.
+A much sought-after chamber musician, Lawrence has performed with Andrew Dawes, Lynn Harrell, Joseph Kalichstein, Anton Kuerti, Malcolm Lowe, Gabriela Montero, Menahem Pressler, Pascal Rogé, David Shifrin, Joseph Silverstein, and Pinchas Zukerman.
+He regularly performed at home and on tour with the National Arts Centre Wind Quintet, a highly acclaimed ensemble that has recorded for the Naxos label.

-As a soloist, he has appeared with the National Arts Centre Orchestra, the Winnipeg Symphony Orchestra, the Manitoba Chamber Orchestra, and Ottawa’s Thirteen Strings Chamber Orchestra.
-His festival credits include the Santa Fe Chamber Music Festival, the Banff Centre for Fine Arts, Cleveland’s Kent/Blossom Music, the Ottawa International Chamber Music Festival and Ottawa's Music and Beyond Festival.
+As a soloist, he appeared with the National Arts Centre Orchestra, the Winnipeg Symphony Orchestra, the Manitoba Chamber Orchestra, and Ottawa’s Thirteen Strings Chamber Orchestra.
+His festival credits included the Santa Fe Chamber Music Festival, the Banff Centre for Arts and Creativity, Cleveland’s Kent Blossom Music, Ottawa Chamberfest, and Ottawa’s Music and Beyond Festival.